From Vulnerabilities to Remediation: A Systematic Literature Review of LLMs in Code Security: Abstract

 \section{Abstract}

-Large Language Models (LLMs) have emerged as powerful tools for automating various programming tasks, including security-related ones, such as detecting and fixing vulnerabilities.
-Despite their promising capabilities, when required to produce or modify pre-existing code, LLMs could introduce vulnerabilities unbeknown to the programmer.
-When analyzing code, they could miss clear vulnerabilities or signal nonexistent ones.
-In this Systematic Literature Review (SLR), we aim to investigate both the security benefits and potential drawbacks of using LLMs for a variety of code-related tasks.
-In particular, first we focus on the types of vulnerabilities that could be introduced by LLMs, when used for producing code.
-Second, we analyze the capabilities of LLMs to detect and fix vulnerabilities, in any given code, and how the prompting strategy of choice impacts their performance in these two tasks.
-Last, we provide an in-depth analysis on how data poisoning attacks on LLMs can impact performance in the aforementioned tasks.
+Large Language Models (LLMs) have emerged as powerful tools for automating programming tasks, including security-related ones.
+However, they can also introduce vulnerabilities during code generation, fail to detect existing vulnerabilities, or report nonexistent ones.
+This systematic literature review investigates the security benefits and drawbacks of using LLMs for code-related tasks.
+In particular, it focuses on the types of vulnerabilities introduced by LLMs when generating code.
+Moreover, it analyzes the capabilities of LLMs to detect and fix vulnerabilities, and examines how prompting strategies impact these tasks.
+Finally, it examines how data poisoning attacks impact LLMs performance in the aforementioned tasks.

 \ccsdesc[500]{Security and privacy~Software security engineering} \ccsdesc[500]{Security and privacy~Vulnerability scanners} \ccsdesc[300]{Computing methodologies~Artificial intelligence}

 \keywords{Large Language Models, LLMs, Security Vulnerabilities, LLM-generated Code, Vulnerability Detection, Vulnerability Fixing, Prompt Engineering, Data Poisoning}